 If our optimism steers us into marriage, it goes into overdrive with remarriage.
 Despite disappointment, pain, disruption, and sometimes even the destruction of divorce, most of us opt to get back on the horse.
-An astonishing 70% of the broken-hearted get married all over again.
-If you count among the remarried those who merge lives and even households without legal ratification, the de facto remarriage rate is much closer to 80%.
-Americans don’t divorce to get out of marriage.
+An astonishing 70% of the broken-hearted get married again.
 Yet a whopping 60% of remarriages fail.
 And they do so even more quickly than first marriages.

 If the divorce and remarriage rates prove one thing, it’s that conventional wisdom is wrong.
 The dirty little secret is experience doesn’t count when it comes to marriage/remarriage.
 A prior marriage actually decreases the odds of a second marriage working.
 Ditto if you count as a first marriage its beta version; three decades of a persistently high divorce rate have encouraged couples to test their relationship by living together before getting married.
 But even the increasingly common experience of prior cohabitation actually dims the likelihood of marital success.

-“It’s so counterintuitive,” says Diane Sollee, M.S.W., a family therapist who is director of the Coalition for Marriage, Family and Couples Education, an organization based in Washington, D.C.
-“It just seems obvious that people would be older and wiser, or learn from the mistakes of a failed first marriage and do better next time around.
+“It’s so counterintuitive,” says Diane Sollee, a family therapist who is director of the Coalition for Marriage, Family and Couples Education.
+“It seems obvious that people would be older and wiser, or learn from the mistakes of a failed first marriage.
+They believe they would do better next time around.
 But that’s like saying if you lose a football game you’ll win the next one.
 You will —but only if you learn some new plays before you go back on the field.”

 Remarriage may look a lot like any other marriage —two people, plenty of hope, lots of love and sex, and a desire to construct some form of joint life.
 It even smells like an ordinary marriage —the kitchen is busy once again.
-But it has its own subversive features, mostly invisible to the naked eye, that make it more tenuous than first marriage.
+But it has its own hidden problems, mostly invisible to the naked eye, that make it more tenuous than first marriage.
 It’s not impossible to make remarriage work, but it takes some concerted action to make love better the second time around.

-Love deludes us.
-The rush of romance dupes us into believing our own relationship uniquely defies the laws of gravity.
-“We feel that this new, salient, intense relationship fills the firmament for us,” observes William J. Doherty, Ph.D., director of the Marriage and Family Therapy Program at the University of Minnesota and author of The Intentional Family (Addison-Wesley).
+The rush of romance dupes us into believing our own relationship defies the laws of gravity.
+“We feel that this new, intense relationship fills the firmament for us,” observes William J. Doherty, Ph.D., director of the Marriage and Family Therapy Program at the University of Minnesota and author of The Intentional Family.
 “Under those conditions, our background knowledge of relationships doesn’t kick in.”

 There’s not even more cynicism, once you fall in love again, Doherty adds.
 “You really think ‘problems are for regular people and our relationship certainly isn’t regular,’ so the problem had to be your spouse.
 Partners bring to remarriage the stupidity of the first engagement and the baggage of the first marriage.”

-Marriage deflects us.
-Marriage in fact contains a structural psychological loophole, an ellipsis waiting to swallow us at the first hint of unhappiness.
-Being a two-party event from the get-go, marriage affords us the (morally slippery) convenience of thinking that any problems reside in our partner.
+Marriage affords us the convenience of thinking that any problems reside in our partner.
 We simply chose the wrong person last time.
-Or despite our shining presence and best efforts, the other person developed some critical character flaw or craziness.
+Or despite our best efforts, the other person developed some critical character flaw or craziness.
 Either way, we focus —wrongly, it turns out —on the characteristics of a partner rather than on the processes taking place in the relationship

-• Conflict confuses us.
-Our ability to learn about relationships shuts down precisely when marriage begins to get tough-and just because couples develop disagreements.
+Our ability to learn about relationships shuts down when marriage begins to get tough and develop disagreements.
 Conflict is an inevitable part of relationships.

-“Till our last dying breath we still think, ‘someday I’ll meet a mensch and it will be perfect; he’ll fit with all my wonderfulness in such a way that it will all work,'” says Sollee.
+“Till our last breath we still think, ‘someday I’ll meet a mensch and it will be perfect.
+He’ll fit with all my wonderfulness in such a way that it will all work,'” says Sollee.
 “We indulge the illusion that, with the right partner, conflict will be minimal.”

-• Conflict rigidifies us.
-Arguments engage the Twin Terminators, the Arnold Schwartzeneggers of relationship life: blame and defensiveness.
-These big and bad provocateurs destroy everything in their path, pushing partners further apart and keeping them focused on each other.
-Invariably, marriage experts insist, whether the first marriage or the fourth, couples tend to trip over the same mistakes.
+Arguments engage in blame and defensiveness.
+They destroy everything in their path, pushing partners further apart and keeping them focused on each other.
+Marriage experts insist, whether the first marriage or the fourth, couples tend to trip over the same mistakes.
 Number one on the list of errors is unrealistic expectations of marriage.
 A decline in intensity is normal, to be expected, says Notarius.
 And in its own way, welcomed.
 It’s not a signal to bail out.

-Absent the knowledge of what a relationship is really like, partners tend to start down the road to divorce when the intensity wanes.
-Happiness, observes Pat Love, Ph.D., a marital therapist based in Austin, Texas, is the ratio between what you expect and what you get.
+With the absence of knowledge of what a relationship is really like, partners tend to start down the road to divorce when the intensity wanes.
+Happiness, observes Pat Love, Ph.D., a marital therapist, is the ratio between what you expect and what you get.
 “You have to suffer the clash of fantasy with reality in some relationship,” says Notarius.
 “Either you do it in the first relationship or you have ten first relationships.”

-HOW TO REMARRY: Why is remarriage so difficult?
+Why is remarriage so difficult?
 The short answer is, because it follows divorce.
 Simply, something came before that didn’t work out well.
-People who divorced are in a highly vulnerable state.
+People who divorced are in a vulnerable state.
 They want to be in close intimate relationship, but the failure factor is there.
 The divorced know what it’s like to have a steady dose of love.
 They know that life’s burdens are better when shared.
 But, says Love, “they got out, so they’re hungry.
 And when you’re hungry, you’ll eat anything.”
-The longing for comfort, for deep intimacy impels people to rush back into the married state.
+The longing for comfort causes people to rush back into the married state.
 Says Love: “People tend to want to step in where they stepped out.
-They want to go back into the woodwork of marriage.”
+They want to go back into marriage.”

 “The motivation to do it differently is there,” says the researcher, “and that’s good.
 But they don’t know exactly what to do different.
 They’re not making changes in how they conflict, which is predictive of relationship quality.”